franekjel/sokserver/files.md

 This folder contains user data and submissions.
 TODO

 ### Tasks folder ($SOK/tasks)
 This folder contains tasks.
 Sok use task format similar to sio2 (oioioi).
-Each task folder constains:
+Each task name should contains only letters.
+Each folder contains:
 	- config.yml - task configuration.
 If missed defaults values will be used.
 Fields:
 		- title (string) - task full title
 		- memory_limit (uint) - task global memory limit in KB.
 If not present default_memory_limit value is used